martinpiper/BombJack/README.md

 	Byte 1: HV..CCCC
-		Bit 7: H : If set, the sprite is horizontally flipped Bit 6: V : If set, the sprite is vertically flipped Bits 3..0: C : 4 bits to provide the color value for the tile decoder
+		Bit 7: H : If set, the sprite is horizontally flipped Bit 6: V : If set, the sprite is vertically flipped Bits 3..0: C : 4 bits to provide the colour value for the tile decoder

 	Byte 2: The sprite’s X position on screen
 	Byte 3: The sprite’s Y position on screen